-There are many ways to whiten your teeth, including toothpastes, over the counter gels, rinses, strips, and trays.
-However, to get the best and fastest results for this cosmetic dentistry procedure, make an appointment to see your doctor.
-Teeth whitening by dentists is the safest and most sure way to see immediate results.
-Some procedures are done in office and some are performed at home.
-Make an appointment today to see which type of teeth whitening by dentists is the best for you!
-We recommend Zoom!
-Whitening
+There are many ways to whiten your teeth, toothpastes, over the counter gels, rinses, strips, and trays.
+To get fast results take an appointment to see us.
+Teeth whitening by dentists is safe.
+Take an appointment today to see which type of teeth whitening is the best for you!

-In office teeth whitening by dentists offers the fastest way to whiten teeth and is a very popular cosmetic dentistry procedure.
+In Office Whitening In office teeth whitening by dentists offers a quick way to whiten teeth and is a very popular cosmetic dentistry procedure.
 It requires at least one visit to the dental office to have the procedure performed.
 Multiple visits may be required to reach the desired results.
 Each visit usually lasts one to two hours.
 During the procedure, the whitening agent is applied directly to the teeth.
 Usually, the whitening agent is used in combination with a special light or laser which speeds up the whitening process.
 Dramatic results are often seen right away!

 It is important to understand that fillings or crowns that show when you smile will not lighten with whitening treatment.
 Only the tooth surfaces will improve in color.
 Your dentist can let you know if any fillings, crowns, or other previous dental treatment may need to be changed to match your new shade following your cosmetic dentistry whitening treatment.